AidanGlickman/bcactf-2k19-problems/cryptography/cracking-the-cipher/README.md

 The answer should be in the format `bcactf{answer}`.

 ## Hints
 * Look closely at the receipt.
-What type of cipher is this?
+Are there any clues to tell you what type of cipher this is?

 ## Flag
 `bcactf{learning_caesar_ciphers_is_fun!}`